heptarch/heptarch.github.io/drafts/demon.md

 structure radiate into the void.
 It is bleeding to death.

-Twelve flies break off from the swarm to form an icosahedral web around the dying spider.
+Twelve flies break off from the swarm, forming an icosahedral web thousands of miles wide.
 Slowly, with ritual symmetry, they converge, folding up space as they go.